 DPS Family Saturdays

-A different theme will be held monthly at the museum, located at 6134 Second Avenue, starting with Family Game Day this Saturday.
+A different theme will be held monthly at the museum, located at 6134 Second Avenue.

 DPS families will have the opportunity to explore the Gallery and learn about some of the Museum’s nearly 2 million historical artifacts, take in a Planetarium show, experiment in the Museum’s Sound and Music Room, participate in free drawings for prizes and much more.